fatualux/AI-notes/src/chapters/models/evaluation.md

    - **Model Selection**: Evaluating different models to choose the one that best meets the performance criteria for a specific task.
    - **Hyperparameter Tuning**: Using validation performance to adjust model hyperparameters and improve overall performance.
    - **Performance Monitoring**: Continuously evaluating model performance in production to ensure it remains accurate and reliable as new data is encountered.

-### SUMMARY

-Evaluation in machine learning is a critical process for assessing a model’s performance and generalization ability.
-It involves using various metrics, validation techniques, and test data to ensure the model performs well on unseen data.
-Effective evaluation helps in model selection, hyperparameter tuning, and performance monitoring, though challenges like overfitting and data imbalance must be managed to obtain accurate and reliable results.